marqsm/LED-bot/README.md

 TODO:
-- Fix to support longer texts for "show-text"
-- add support to animated gifs
-- Add commands for sampling / scrolling images, if they are too big for the screen
+See our issues page!

 - Add possibility to move an image across the screen (like immobile pacman) - of course way cooler with animated gifs
 - Errorhandling for image loading - now pretty weak
 - Make a message queue for incoming messages
 - Make some kind of scheduler to decide how long to show messages

 DONE:
-x Hardware soldering
+x Fix to support longer texts for "show-text" x add support to animated gifs x Add commands for sampling / scrolling images, if they are too big for the screen x Hardware soldering
 x fetch remote images (url)
 x Figure out software dependencies on beagleBone for OpenPixel